Solaree/C-Lib-Patcher/README.md

 # C-Lib-Patcher
 Simple C hex-patcher for killing Arxan, crypto, patching connection and more

-### *Can be compiled to shared binary and put in the game, or compiled as executable and launched in internal storage*

 ## Pre-requirements
 *Clang, Clang++ toolchain from Android NDK*